-This topic contains 1 reply, has 2 voices, and was last updated by Pete Giwojna 7 months, 2 weeks ago.
+- This topic has 1 reply, 2 voices, and was last updated 5 years, 6 months ago by Pete Giwojna.

 Hello.
 I’m very excited because after years of grueling reaserch I think I’ve finally found a seahorse design I think will work for these guys.

 Tank: tall ,10 gallons with a sponge filter